Svensson, Svensson: Characters

 Gustav's main interests are ball games and cartoons, especially The Smurfs and Scooby-Doo.
 He is a very conservative Social Democrat and he looks upon every change in his life with much suspicion.
 His biggest idol is Björn Borg, who signed the pair of underpants which hangs on the wall in Gustav and Lena's bedroom.
 His most precious possession is a Volvo 242, his only benefit after 20 years as a mailman.
 In 1987, he was elected The Mailman of the Year... or at least he joined the dinner party.

 Gustav is very confused by the choices of occupation that his children Lina and Max make, but he soon learns that it's great to have a son working at the bank.
 Gustav's favourite foods are lasagna and pizza, especially Hawaii, Capricciosa and Calzone.

-Allan plays Gustav in all four seasons of the show.